 Dasha Pears: Creating “Psycho-Realistic” Art on Motiva

-Explore the captivating journey of Russian artist Dasha Pears, as she delves into her unique “psycho-realistic” art style, blending psychology and creativity.
+Explore the captivating journey of Russian artist Dasha Pears, as she delves into her unique "psycho-realistic" art style, blending psychology and creativity.
+Discover her evolution, influences, challenges, and the inspiring message behind her Motiva called, "The Instrument."

 “The thought that went into ‘The Instrument’ is about trusting yourself on your life path, despite all the fears and doubts that might come up.”